openprivacytech/open-source-resources/README.md

-# Welcome to Awesome Open Source Resources
+# Awesome Open Source Resources for you

 ## History